Happy FFF Fun & Flexible Friday & ANS

 thus specific dietary intervention may be beneficial.

-Those who prescribe to such beliefs focus on a gluten-free, casein-free diet
+Those who prescribe to such beliefs focus on a gluten-free, casein-free diet.

 (1) However research is limited and views are mixed.